Logo Schöpflin Stiftung

 Körber-Stiftung

-Amal is a group of journalists with a refugee background who live in Berlin and Hamburg and work together to produce local news in the Arabic and Persian languages.
-They have been online in Berlin since March 2017 and in Hamburg since April 2019.
+Amal is a group of journalists with a refugee background who live in Berlin, Hamburg and Frankfurt/Main and work together to produce local news in Arabic, Ukrainian and Dari/Farsi.
+They have been online in Berlin since March 2017, in Hamburg since April 2019, and in Frankfurt/Main since the beginning of 2023.
 Amal publishes news, reports, videos and podcasts and informs those who have no access to German media.
 In this way, they help displaced people feel at home in Germany more quickly.

 We are convinced that people who are aware of what is happening in their environment are more likely to join in, have their say and help shape events.
 But many newly arrived refugees get their news from media from their home countries or from international media outlets.
 These offer little information about political and social life in Germany.
 And for its part German media rarely targets its news at newly arrived refugees and displaced people.
 This means that often all that is left is social media offerings – but in many cases these are not true journalistic contributions; furthermore, they frequently reinforce prejudice and spread rumors.
 This is where Amal fills a gap, as evidenced by the increasing demand for its output.
 Amal is all about ensuring that information reaches specific target groups, which is why authorities and institutions are now looking to cooperate with the Amal project.